pandu-supriyono/wp-boilerplate/README.md

 Copy the `docker-compose.yml` file into a new directory.
 In the directory you create two folders:

 * `wp-data` – here you add the database dump
-* `wp-app` – here you copy your existing WordPress code
+* `html` – here you copy your existing WordPress code

 You can now use the `up` command: